woeywayes/LiShizhen_Bencaogangmu/sample-visual-essay.md

 <!-- Entities discussed throughout the essay are typically defined before the essay text and
      are thus available in all text.
 Entity identifiers (QIDs) can be found in either Wikipedia or Wikidata (https://www.wikidata.org)> -->

-<param ve-entity eid="Q185372"> <!-- Girl with a Pearl Earring painting -->
-<param ve-entity eid="Q41264"> <!-- Johannes Vermeer -->
-<param ve-entity eid="Q221092"> <!-- Mauritshuis -->
+<param ve-entity eid="Q816658"> <!-- Bencao Gangmu -->
-<param ve-entity eid="Q36600"> <!-- The Hague -->
+<param ve-entity eid="Q698925"> <!-- Li Shizhen -->

 # Overview

-This visual essay will discuss Li Shizhen's approach to abtaining the information that was placed in the _Bencao Gangmu_, its impact on Chinese medicine, and its effects on globalization of medicine and medicinal knowledge.

-The Needham Question (“Did Asia have a Scientific Revolution?”) has put western science at the forefront of scientific development.
-Many historians and scientists alike have gone back and forth, debating on whether or not Asia had a Scientific Revolution as significant as the western Scientific Revolution, however, Li Shizhen’s _Bencao gangmu_ seems to be the leading force in creating a large shift in Asian participation in local medicine.Li’s work has not only created a standard for medical information, but it also influenced other East Asian countries to partake and create other local pharmacopeias and supplemental work.
+Many historians and scientists alike have gone back and forth, debating on whether or not Asia had a Scientific Revolution as significant as the western Scientific Revolution, however, Li Shizhen’s _Bencao gangmu_ seems to be the leading force in creating a large shift in Asian participation in local medicine.
+Li’s work has not only created a standard for medical information, but it also influenced other East Asian countries to partake and create other local pharmacopeias and supplemental work.
 Li’s educational background along with the resources he obtained through work, allowed him to create a well-polished and accessible text while globalizing Chinese medicine by including foreign and local materials that weren’t already publicly available.
 Li and his _Bencao gangmu_ were the leading cause of Asian involvement in science during the 17th and 18th centuries and should be noted as one of the leaders of the Scientific Revolution in East Asia.

 This is a sample visual essay demonstrating a few key features of a visual essay.
 Complete [Documentation](https://juncture-digital.org/docs) and helpful [examples](https://juncture-digital.org/examples) are available on the [Juncture site](https://juncture-digital.org).